 - Choose to watch a rerun of a great sitcom or movie and let yourself laugh.
 Laughter is a great way to relieve stress!

 - Read a great book.
 Let yourself get lost in a great work of fiction, or fill your spirit with a book that will help to improve your life.

 - Create something.
-Work on a craft project, write a short story or poem, paint a picture, bake something new.
-Creating something new is very stress reducing!
+Work on a craft project, write a short story or poem, paint a picture, or bake something new.
+Creating something new is very stress-reducing!

 - Have a conversation!
-Spending time in conversation with a family member or friend allows you to connect and let go of stress from you day!
+Spending time in conversation with a family member or friend allows you to connect and let go of stress from your day!

-Limit the amount of time you spend watching news programs and other negative reality programming.
-It takes relatively little time to get caught up with what is going on in the world, without having to be glued to the television watching hours worth of news programs.
+Limit the amount of time you spend watching news programs along with other negative programs.
+It only takes a little time to get caught up with what is happening in the world.
+You do not need to be glued to the television watching endless news programs.

-Just remember that the more news you watch, the more stressed out you will be.
-See how much more relaxed you are if you simply turn off the news more frequently.
+Just remember that the more nightly news you watch, the more stressed out you will be.
+See how much more relaxed you are if you simply turn off the news more often.
 Your health will benefit greatly.